310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(Did the janitors come over and finish the job within the day?
 Wait, but—Why now, all of a sudden?
 The academy staff had left it to rot this whole time, so…?)</th>

 {% endbubble %}
-{% bubble KanataPast %}
+{% bubble Kanata past %}
 *puka puka*…♪

 ah, chiaki! good afternoon~♪ the weather is Good today, the perfect weather to Splash around!

 {% endbubble %}
-{% bubble ChiakiPast %}
+{% bubble Chiaki past %}
-Woah, you scared me--!!
+Woah, you scared me—!!
 Shinkai-kun!?
 W-What are you doing!?
 Stop—you can’t go inside the pool with your clothes still on!

 {% endbubble %}
-{% bubble KanataPast confused %}
+{% bubble Kanata pastconfused %}
 ? was that not okay? could you explain to me where i was Wrong?

 {% endbubble %}
-{% bubble ChiakiPast %}
+{% bubble Chiaki past %}
 Huh…?
 Um, well, for starters, your clothes will get wet… And it may be the summer season right now, but you could still catch a cold if you keep them on.

 {% endbubble %}
-{% bubble KanataPast confused %}
+{% bubble Kanata pastconfused %}
 catch a… Cold?

 {% endbubble %}
-{% bubble ChiakiPast %}
+{% bubble Chiaki past %}
 Huh?
 Why do you look so confused!?
 Have you never caught a cold before?
-That means you’ve got a really good, healthy body!
+That means you have a really good, healthy body!
 I’m jealous — I’ve always been prone to illnesses!

 {% endbubble %}
-{% bubble KanataPast confused %}
+{% bubble Kanata pastconfused %}
 hm… so by a Cold, you meant an illness?

 i will not become ill, as i am a God. in fact, i should be the one to Heal the illnesses of others, shouldn’t i?

 {% endbubble %}
-{% bubble ChiakiPast %}
+{% bubble Chiaki past %}
 <th>(U-umm…?
 Shinkai-kun, I really just don’t get anything you say!)</th>

 <th>(Well… He talks to me with a smile on his face, which is a lot better than how everyone in Ryuseitai treats me… so I think we could still be friends.)</th>